thetanvi18/thetanvi18/README.md

 - 👋 Hi, I’m Tanvi Dedhia
-- 👀 I’m maily interested in AIML and robotics.
+- 👀 I’m mainly interested in AIML and Data Science
 - 🌱 I’m currently studying Computer Engineering.
 - 💞️ I’m looking forward to internships in my vacation.
 - 📫 How to reach me : linkedin